sridharnandigam/personal-blog/content/posts/4_jetson_thor.md

 GR00T also comes with data collection and generation workflows for collecting human demonstration data and generating [unique simulations for further training](https://www.youtube.com/watch?v=8Mwrfvq-GeY).

-Jetson Thor can serve as the "brain" of Isaac-powered robots by utilizing all of the previously mentioned hardware and software for sensor data collection, data processing, and raw computational power.
+Jetson Thor can serve as the "brain" of Isaac-powered robots by utilizing all of the previously mentioned hardware and software for sensor data collection, data processing, and physical movement.
 Investors and research companies like [Figure AI](https://blogs.nvidia.com/blog/figure-humanoid-robot-autonomous/) will find this extremely useful as they continue to plow ahead in the race for adaptive humanoid robots.

 ### "Competition" and Alternatives
-"Competition" is in quotes here because it's hard to find an exact one-to-one competitor in the field of edge robotics.
+"Competition" is in quotes here because it's hard to find an exact one-to-one competitor to NVIDIA on the hardware side of edge robotics.
 Some similar products to Blackwell's Tensor Cores include [Google's Edge TPU](https://coral.ai/products/) (Tensor Processing Unit).
-As the name indicates, the processing unit is optimized for matrix multiplication and tensor operations, both fundamental to any machine learning task.
+As the name indicates, the processor is optimized for matrix multiplication and tensor operations, both fundamental to any machine learning task.
-NVIDIA's Tensor Cores are far more general purpose, making more useful in robotics and multi-modal workloads.
+NVIDIA's GPU architecture around the Blackwell Tensor Cores provides more general-purpose functionality for robotics and multi-modal workloads.

 There's also Tenstorrent with their RISC-V [Blackhole Tensix Processor](https://docs.tenstorrent.com/aibs/blackhole/) featuring "Tensix Cores" and their own software ecosystems.
-Their full line of products is too long to get into here but their IP ranges from superscalar AI processors for datacenters to smaller chips meant to compete with GPUs for ML tasks.
+Their full line of products ranges from superscalar AI processors for datacenters to smaller chips meant to compete with GPUs for ML tasks.
 However, to my knowledge, their chips aren't marketed with a distinct focus on robotics.
-In addition to raw compute power, Jetson Thor goes to great lengths to provide multimedia input processing capabilities for sensor inputs and a vision accelerator, both crucial for physically interactive AI.
+In addition to raw compute power, Jetson Thor goes to great lengths to provide multimedia sensor input processing capabilities and a vision accelerator, both crucial for physically interactive AI.

 ### Conclusion
-With the focus on enhanced gaming or ML automated workflows on our personal computers and servers, it might be hard to convince people to care about this member of the Blackwell family.
+With the world's focus on enhanced gaming or AI automated workflows on our personal computers and servers, it might be hard to convince people to care about this member of the Blackwell family.
-To break it down, edge computing matters for businesses and individuals that enjoy the usefulness of AI but also value their privacy.
+The way I see it, edge computing matters for businesses and individuals that enjoy the usefulness of AI but also value their privacy.
 The field of robotics matters since it takes the next step of bringing AI into the physical world.
 The Jetson Thor itself matters because it enables robotics development by providing a fully integrated ecosystem of sensors, a working ROS environment, and readily available multimodal AI models that can run on limited hardware.
 Speaking from experience, this is really not easy to set up on your own.